 - Creativity in communication

 The winner will be recognised with a certificate, awarded a copy of the textbook Understanding Medical Education and have their project displayed electronically on the TASME ASM Communication Prize web page.

 The runners-up will also be provided with a certificate to indicate their achievement after the conference has finished.
-All finalists will be invited to share the work they presented at intervals over the 12 months following the ASM; they will have the opportunity to hold a Q&A regarding their project on Twitter or write for the ASME newsletter or website.
+Finalists may be invited to share the work they presented at intervals over the 12 months following the ASM; they will have the opportunity to hold a Q&A regarding their project on Twitter or write for the ASME newsletter or website.

-- 12th – 14th July 2023 (ASME ASM Birmingham) – shortlisted projects will be displayed and judged, with the overall winner announced at the end of the ASM.
+- 10th – 12th July 2024 (ASME ASM Coventry) – shortlisted projects will be displayed and judged, with the overall winner announced at the end of the ASM.

-- Twitter Q&As will be held throughout the year whenever convenient for the winner and runners-up
+- Twitter Q&As will be held throughout the year.

 Winner: Esther King, David Hettle, Lisa Dwyer-Joyce, Lara Yorke, Kaveh Davoudi, Justin Morgan; North Bristol Academy: ‘Time to adapt: A TikTok™-based approach to getting to grips with simulation’

 Highly commended for e-Poster: Sara Page, James Tomlinson, Susy Stirling, Sarah Kaufmann; Higher Education England: Culture in the Future Leaders’ Programme: A qualitative analysis.